letdatado/data_Scraping-/README.md

-# data_Scraping using beautiful soup and selenium
+# Data scraping using pythons' beautiful soup and selenium